MoralisWeb3/streams-beta/README.md

 The second webhook will come once the block has very minimal chance of being dropped (the chance is never zero as it is all probabalistic).
 This second webhook will have `confirmed:true`.

-The second webhook will come once enough blocks have been mined after the block containing your events (also called number of confirmations).
+The second webhook will come once enough blocks have been mined after the block containing your events.
+This number of blocks is also called `number of confirmations`.
 [This table](https://github.com/MoralisWeb3/streams-beta/blob/main/README.md#supported-chains) shows the number of confirmations required for Moralis to consider a block confirmed.

 ### Edge cases